Get the best software for your business. Compare product reviews, pricing below.

 Get the best cloud ERP software for your business.
 Compare product reviews, pricing below.
 Read our buyer's guide for more help.

 Cloud ERP software is an integrated suite of applications ran in a hosted environment and accessed with an internet connection.
-A type of ERP software that is dedicated to operating your business processes “in the cloud”, cloud-based ERP provides real-time access to your data by offering access to multiple types of devices that span different on-site and off-site locations.
+A type of ERP platform that is dedicated to operating your business processes “in the cloud”, cloud-based ERP provides real-time access to your data by offering access to multiple types of devices that span different on-site and off-site locations.

 Cloud deployment can also be referred to as Software-as-a-Service (SaaS) and is in contrast to a traditional on-premise or locally-hosted deployment that operates on a company’s own infrastructure.
 Like a traditional enterprise resource planning system, cloud ERP options can meet all business processes, including financial management, supply chain management, inventory management, project management, human resources, and more.

 Cloud ERP solutions will provide you with the same features as a locally hosted enterprise resource planning (ERP) option with an increased level of accessibility.
 Examples include:

 What are the benefits of cloud ERP solutions versus on-premise ERP software?
 Given the remote accessibility of the systems, one may look to real-time collaboration on documents, or the ease of access using a mobile device such as an iPhone or Android device.
 Understanding the differences between cloud ERP and other ERP systems will allow you to compare the pros and cons and decide what is right for your business.

 Most ERP software implementations can take anywhere from 12 weeks to 2 years, depending on how complex your needs are, the number of users that require training, and the level of customization required.
 For cloud ERP software, the implementation times are much faster.
 In-fact, a web-based ERP software can be configured in as little as 24 hours.
 Less time on implementation means your business will have more time to focus on businesses processes that improve your bottom line.